Greta Gray: Education

 Greta Gray earned her Bachelor of Science in architecture at Massachusetts Institute of Technology in 1901.
-During her time at MIT she was one of 24 members of Eta Sigma Mu, the first club for women students at MIT.
-The intention of the club was to “organize a society for the promotion of a more cordial fellow feeling among the women students for a mutual social benefit.”
+While at MIT, she was one of 24 members of Eta Sigma Mu, the first club for women students at MIT.
+The intention of the club was to "organize a society for the promotion of a more cordial fellow feeling among the women students for a mutual social benefit."
 Eta Sigma Mu, later renamed to The Cleofan, recruited members by writing to women who intended to become students over the summer months.

 After completing her degree at MIT, Gray worked in the field of architecture and design for 9 years, including a year of travel and study in Europe.
 She then went on to complete a preparatory course in education at the State Normal School in Cheney, Washington.
 In 1914, she graduated from the teachers college at Columbia University with a Master of Arts.
-In 1926, she attended and received a Doctor of Philosophy in Public Health from Yale University.
+In 1926, she earned a Doctor of Philosophy in Public Health from Yale University.

 Career

 After receiving her Master of Arts from Columbia University, Greta taught at the University of Illinois, Kansas State Teachers College, the University of Wyoming, Johns Hopkins University, Washington State University, the University of California, and Columbia University.

-In 1918, Greta Gray became Professor of Home Economics and chairman of the department at the University of Wyoming.
+In 1918, Gray became Professor of Home Economics and chairman of the department at the University of Wyoming.
 Upon completing her Doctor of Philosophy, she became a professor at the University of Nebraska, going on to accept an associate professorship at University of California, Los Angeles (UCLA) in 1928, which she held for 21 years.
 She held the position of Chairman of the Department of Home Economics at UCLA for six years.